fricciardi/datetime2/docs/modern.rst

    from datetime2.modern import IsoCalendar

-This module implements a calendar and a tiem representation that have been defined in the recent years:
+This module implements a calendar and a time representation that have been defined in the recent years:

 *  The :ref:`ISO calendar <iso-calendar>`
-*  The :ref:`western time representation <western-time>` inhours, minutes and seconds.
+*  The :ref:`internet time representation <internet-time>` where a day is divided in 1000 parts.

 Of course, they all conform to the requirements for interface classes listed in :ref:`customization`.